nplan/HomeButtons/docs/setup.md

 4. Enter button labels

+    > This step is not necessary, you can do it later directly in *Home Assistant*.

-    - `Button 1 Label` - `Button 6 Label` - Label that will be displayed next to each button.
+    - `Button {1-6} Label` - Label that will be displayed next to each button.
 The order is from top to bottom.

-    > *Home Buttons* will choose font size automatically.
-It can display around **5** letters in large font and around **7** letters in smaller font.
-    Labels over **7** letters will be clipped.
-Choose what you want to display wisely :)

 5. Confirm by clicking `Save`.
 Device will exit the setup and display button labels.